Friday, December 31, 2021

 Most of those films were not officially adaptations of Carmilla, but regardless what symbolizes them as a counter point to this modern approach to making Lesbian Vampires more Woke is the Het male Romantic rival for Carmilla, the difference is whether that Het male is a Hero or not.
 He's the coin with two sides.

 So if you really need to add something to your modern retelling of or sequel to Carmilla to make it more unambiguously Pro-Gay.
 Instead of pretending women can never be just as abusive and manipulative as men can, add a Lesbian Romantic Rival, make it a full Lesbian triangle.
-In part this is what The Moth Diaries is, which is mostly what I like about that movie, but that film also has this “maybe the MC was just imagining it all” plotline which distracts from that and also just can’t work on film as well as it did in the original Book which I own but haven’t read yet.
+In part this is what The Moth Diaries is, which is mostly what I like about that movie, but that film also has this “maybe the MC was just imagining it all” subtext which distracts from that and also just can’t work on film as well as it may have in the original Book which I own but haven’t read yet.
 There is also a Yuri NTR Manga I like called Your Fault who’s code on a certain website is 115990.
 Take that story, make Senpai into Carmilla, but also switch the Hair Colors of the Carmilla and Laura analogues, (I’m also very pedantic about how Carmilla should have Dark Hair and Laura should be Blonde), and you have the start of something pretty good.

 I'm not saying she needs to be a one dimensional villain, she should have depth and complexities, and maybe as a part of grander saga one of those villains who seems less evil once you get to contrast her with the greater threats.
 And maybe even eventually character developed into more of an Anti-hero.
 But her introductory baseline should still be as a Lesbian Femme Fatale.